Adolfo Cambiaso: Personal life

 In 2001 Cambiaso married former model and Argentine television presenter María Vázquez.
 He has three children: Mia (born 2002), Adolfo Jr (born 2005)—who was born during the Argentine Polo Open in the middle of a qualifier against Centauros-Beaufort, which his father left half-way through in order to be present at the birth—and Myla (born 2010).

 Awards and recognition

 He won the Platinum Konex Award in 2000 and 2010 as the best poloist of each decade in Argentina.
-On 24 June 2012, Her Majesty Queen Elizabeth II presented Cambiaso with an award commending his pioneering efforts to encourage violence-free training in a country where breaking a horse used to involve pain and distress, as recommended by famed JoinUp pioneer Monty Roberts.
+On 24 June 2012, Queen Elizabeth II presented Cambiaso with an award commending his pioneering efforts to encourage violence-free training in a country where breaking a horse used to involve pain and distress, as recommended by pioneer horse trainer Monty Roberts.